kennguyen01/kennguyen01.github.io/_posts/programming/2019/bisection-search-implementations-complexities.md

 ## Ease of Implementation

-While the second implementation is more efficient, I see that the first example is easier to implement.
+While the second implementation is more efficient, the first example is easier to implement.
 These two examples provided in the class were simple and straightforward.
 However, I can imagine a scenario where the difficulty of one implementation is much higher than the other.
 It's preferable to use an algorithm with lower complexity but if it takes a lot more time to implement or difficult to debug, the choice might not be clear then.

+The scenario that came to my mind is using greedy algorithm to solve the Knapsack problem.
+The greedy algorithm might not give me the optimal solution to a 0/1 Knapsack problem but it's simple to implement.
+It's also very efficient with O(n log n) complexity.
+The other approaches to solving this problem optimally is exhaustive enumeration and dynamic programming.

+Exhaustive enumeration complexity is O(n<sup>2</sup>), which is too inefficient for our purpose.
+Dynamic programming will result in an optimal solution but requires understanding of how to break the problem down and solving overlapping subproblems.
+Identifying those conditions and coming up with a dynamic programming algorithm is not easy.
+If an implementation generates an approximation that's good enough, I will use it and have working code now instead of trying to find the perfect solution.
+The tweaking and refactoring can come later.